Koko-66/teaze/README.md

 As quizzes, questions have two statuses _Draft_ and _Approved_.
 At present this feature is simply for the Admin user to keep track of questions that still need to be reviewed, but they can still be used in the quiz if the Admin wishes so.
 Draft questions are clearly indicated in the _Quiz detail_ page and can be reviewed and approved before adding to the quiz and publishing the latter.

-Draft questions indicated in the Quiz detail page
+Draft questions indicated in the Quiz detail page<br>
 <img src="https://github.com/Koko-66/teaze/blob/main/static/data/draft_qustions_in_quiz_details.png" width="500">

 #### __*Deleting questions and options*__